-MATERIAL: The Womans Weavers group we work with for Malaika Cotton was started back in 1988 as a small workshop providing an income to women in the area through the production of local crafts.
+MATERIAL: The Women’s Weavers group we work with was started back in 1988 as a small workshop providing an income to women in the area through the production of local crafts.
 It has grown to be one of the largest communities of sisal weavers in Kenya, employing over 1000 women and exporting to both national and international markets.
 The organization is run by the weavers themselves, providing a model for a self-sustaining business with embedded leadership.
-Malaika Cotton is proud to have partnered with this group of strong cool woman.
+Malaika Cotton is proud to have partnered with this group of strong cool women.

 MATERIAL: Soapstone is a soft rock that derives its name from its soapy texture.
 It contains talc, and the hardness or softness depends on the amount of talc in a rock.
 The rock type used in stone carving has lower amounts of talc, which makes it easier to sculpture.
 The first step in soapstone sculpturing is mining soapstone.
 The carvers use shovels, hammers and other simple tools.
 Most of the quarries are in farms owned by families, which makes this trade a source of livelihood for many families.
 Mining is mainly done by men, and once they extract the soapstone for carving, the waste material is used in production of chalk powder and other products.
 Stone carving tools include machetes, knives and chisels.
-The craftsmen are semi skilled and experience makes them great carvers.
-Once the men have the sculptures ready, women wash the carvings using sand paper to produce smooth, even sculptures.
+The men finalize the items, proceded by the women washing the items using sand paper to produce smooth, even surfaces.
 We are happy to be able to create more work opportunities in this area of Kenya.

 WOOD / MANGO WOOD

-We make most of out wood items in Mango wood because it sustainable and beautiful.
-Mango wood is beautiful in its own right.
-It adheres exceptionally well to staining and sanding, and features colors like browns, pinks, greens, and diverse patterns due to special fungus that grows in the wood.
-These marks are similar to the knots and rot marks we see in aged oak (these patterns do not impact the integrity of the wood, merely add to its visual impact.)
-Mango wood is, fundamentally, the byproduct of an already thriving industry: Mango fruit.
-Unlike the big towering oaks of North America and Europe that can take 50-100 years to mature, mango trees mature quickly; reaching 80-100 feet in around 15 years.
-Once the trees get too tall to easily harvest the fruit or stop bearing fruit altogether, they are harvested for timber and a new generation of trees is planted.
+MATERIAL: We make most of our wood items in mango wood because it is sustainable and beautiful in its own right.
+It adheres exceptionally well to staining and sanding, and features colors like browns, pinks, greens, and diverse patterns due to special fungus that grow in the wood.
+These marks are similar to the knots and rot marks we see in aged oak (these patterns do not impact the integrity of the wood, merely add to its visual impact).
+Mango wood is fundamentally the byproduct of an already thriving industry: mango fruit.
+Unlike the big towering oaks of North America and Europe that take 50-100 years to mature, mango trees mature quickly; reaching 80-100 feet in around 15 years.
+Once the trees get too tall for easy harvest of the fruit or stop bearing fruit altogether, they are harvested for timber and a new generation of trees is planted.

-Harvesting wood that was previously burnt or left to break down naturally not only provides extra income to mango farmers, but provides furniture manufacturers with an affordable material that’s easy to work with and can be made to resemble conventional wood choices like oak, maple and teak.
+Harvesting wood that was previously burnt or left to break down naturally not only provides extra income to mango farmers, but provides furniture manufacturers with an affordable material that is easy to work with and can be made to resemble conventional wood choices like oak, maple and teak.

-CARE: After use brush of or rinse in water and dry as any dishes works perfect but we suggest to not wash in the washing machine.
-For the most part, mango wood furniture is incredibly durable and water resistant Mango wood requires monthly polishing/hydrating to avoid cracking due to dehydration if you live in a dry or cold climate, but other than that, it is sturdy and maintenance free but other than that, your mango wood items will simply grow more beautiful with age and should last for generations.
+CARE: After use brush off or rinse in water and dry as any dishes.
+We suggest not washing in a dishwasher.
+Mango wood furniture is incredibly durable and water resistant but requires monthly polishing/hydrating to avoid cracking due to dehydration if you live in a dry or cold climate.
+Other than that, it is sturdy and maintenance free.
+Your mango wood items will simply grow more beautiful with age and should last for generations.

 KITENGE WAX PRINT

-CARE: When your wax print fabrics need cleaning, the most efficient method is to place them in a washing machine with mild detergent and to select a non-spin cycle that never exceeds 30⁰C.
-Moreover, when you are cleaning your wax print fabrics you should separate them from your other clothing in order to prevent any unfortunate colour running incidents from occurring.
-Once washed, you should hang your wet wax print fabrics on a clothing line and secure them in place with plastic pegs or fasteners that will not leave marks.
-Once fully dry, you should iron each piece of wax print fabric; with the patterned side facing down while you are doing so.
-You can also leave your items with a local dry cleaner, just make sure to tell them that this is a wax print material so they know how to best care for it.
+CARE: When your wax print fabrics need cleaning, the most efficient method is to place them in the washing machine with a mild detergent and to select a non-spin cycle that never exceeds 30⁰C.
+Moreover, when you are cleaning your wax print fabrics you should separate them from your other clothing in order to prevent any unfortunate color running incidents from occurring.
+Once washed, hang your wet wax print fabrics on a clothing line and secure them in place with plastic pegs or fasteners that will not leave marks.
+Once fully dry, iron each piece of wax print fabric with the patterned side facing down.
+You can also leave your items with a dry cleaner, just make sure to tell them that this is a wax print material so they know how to best care for it.

-MATERIAL: Each of our wool ‘ Pemba ‘ items are 100% Wool.
-All made from wool that is grown, carded, spun and dyed locally in Gill Gill, Kenya where we work with a collective of wool weavers.
+MATERIAL: Each of our wool “Pemba” items are 100% wool.
+All made from wool that is carded, spun and dyed locally in Gill Gill, Kenya, where we work with a collective of wool weavers.

 CARE: If wool gets wet, dry the garment at room temperature away from direct sunlight or heat.
 The rule of thumb for all pure wool clothing and blankets is to always wash in cold water and gently wring or use a delicate (washer) cycle and low action washer spin.
 A handwash cycle is also a good choice.
-It’s no longer necessary to handwash many woolen items, as most washers now have a delicate agitation cycle accompanied by a low spin.
-Heat can and usually does shrink woolens, reducing them in size and ruining their appearance.
-Cold water and gentle washing will help keep your woolens in good condition.
-It is why a dryer, regardless if it has an enhanced gentle or a tumble dry setting, is not recommended.
-To dry hang wool blankets outside in summer and let them air dry, but if that’s not possible, you could hang a slightly damp blanket over a door or clothes drying rack.
+It’s no longer necessary to handwash many woollen items, as most washers now have a delicate agitation cycle accompanied by a low spin.
+Heat can and usually does shrink woollens, reducing them in size and ruining their appearance.
+Cold water and gentle washing will help keep your woollens in good condition.
+This is why a dryer, regardless if it has an enhanced gentle or a tumble dry setting, is not recommended.
+Dry hang wool blankets outside in summer and let them air dry, but if that’s not possible, you could hang a slightly damp blanket over a door or clothes drying rack.
 A non-rusting shower or towel bar is also a good option.

-MATERIAL: Cow and goat bone are very traditional materials for jewellery in Africa.
-We us it to make buttons, spoons, plates and decorations.
-It’s important to keep this old tradition alive.
-The material is first cut and smoothened into the wanted form, into individual pearls, knifes, bracelets or napkin holders etc Then it’s boiled in order to remove the oil in the bone.
-If the oil is not removed, it becomes difficult to colour the pieces.
-As a final step the bone is dried in a container with black or any other colour paint or left as it is, white.
+MATERIAL: Cow and goat bone are very traditional materials for jewellery in Africa and we believe that it is important to keep this old tradition alive.
+We use bone to make buttons, spoons, plates and decorations.
+The material is first cut and smoothed into the wanted form such as individual pearls, knives, bracelets or napkin holders etc. It is then boiled in order to remove the oil in the bone.
+If the oil is not removed, it becomes difficult to color the pieces.
+As a final step the bone is dried in a container with black or any other color paint or left as it is, white.

-CARE: Bone is very durable, if plain white (natural color) it can be washed in the dishwasher otherwise we recommend had wash in lukewarm water to not have the coloring to fade.
+CARE: Bone is very durable.
+If plain white (natural color) it can be washed in the dishwasher otherwise we recommend hand wash in lukewarm water to not fade the coloring.